Oracle SQL (Genius Series Book 21)

 Creating a Global Temporary Table Using a CTAS

-A Global Temp Table That Populates Some of the Rows
+Global Temp Tables That Populate Some Rows or Columns

-An IN List is much like a Subquery
+An IN List the Cousin of a Subquery

 An IN List Never has Duplicates – Just like a Subquery